learn-co-curriculum/react-ts-information-flow-code-along/README.md

 ## Getting Started

-Assuming you've pulled down the starter code and ran `npm install` and `npm start`, you should see a few TypeScript errors being thrown in the browser.
+Assuming you pulled down the starter code and ran `npm install` and `npm start`, you should see a few TypeScript errors being thrown in the browser.
 That's okay, you will fix those as you continue through this code along.
 Feel free to click the 'X' in the top right corner to close them out for the time being.
 Now, you should see rectangles in your browser.
 The large outer rectangle will be a random color every time you refresh the page, but the two smaller rectangles inside will always have a white background.

 Take a moment to familiarize yourself with the code base.
 We have a simple application that renders a single `Parent` component and two `Child` components.